-- 13 Grievance redress mechanisms can take different forms and have differing functions depending upon the - 14 context in and purpose for which they are established.
-It is a key recommendation to provide the - 15 necessary legal instruments to enable the grievance redress mechanisms to deliver a response, to set - 16 redress or to pass the grievance to a more powerful decision-making body such as in the justice system - or government.
+Grievance redress mechanisms can take different forms and have differing functions depending upon the context in and purpose for which they are established.
+It is a key recommendation to provide the necessary legal instruments to enable the grievance redress mechanisms to deliver a response, to set redress or to pass the grievance to a more powerful decision-making body such as in the justice system or government.
 Grievance redress mechanisms can be judicial or non-judicial.
-Judicial grievance redress - mechanisms have the advantage of having the "teeth" to sanction wrong-doing that a non-judicial - 19 grievance redress mechanism usually cannot offer.
-However, non-judicial grievance redress mechanisms - 20 can provide an important alternative to processing a grievance through the national legal channels, - 21 especially when those processes tend to be overly lengthy or ineffective. - 22 It is important to define the scope of a grievance redress mechanism and provide clear guidance to - 23 potential users on what they can expect from the mechanism, what issues the mechanism deals with, and - 24 what issues are outside its remit.
-Different types of grievance redress mechanisms include: - Community-based grievance and dispute resolution mechanisms - Operational level grievance mechanisms to handle grievances related to a specific project - National human rights institutions that handle more serious allegations of abuse or mismanagement - Anti-corruption hotlines, integrity units or anti-corruption agencies to deal with allegations of corruption, fraud or abuse of authority - Mechanisms associated with international development and climate finance institutions, for example the Inspection Panel of the World Bank and the Green Climate Fund's Independent Redress Mechanism and Independent Integrity Unit - Sectoral and multi-stakeholder grievance mechanisms that address breaches in commonly agreed standards, for example under the Roundtable on Sustainable Palm Oil.
+Judicial grievance redress mechanisms have the advantage of having the "teeth" to sanction wrong-doing that a non-judicial grievance redress mechanisms can provide an important alternative to processing a grievance through the national legal channels, especially when those processes tend to be overly lengthy or ineffective.

+It is important to define the scope of a grievance redress mechanism and provide clear guidance to potential users on what they can expect from the mechanism, what issues the mechanism deals with, and what issues are outside its remit.
+Different types of grievance redress mechanisms include:

+- Community-based grievance and dispute resolution mechanisms - Operational level grievance mechanisms to handle grievances related to a specific project - National human rights institutions that handle more serious allegations of abuse or mismanagement - Anti-corruption hotlines, integrity units or anti-corruption agencies to deal with allegations of corruption, fraud or abuse of authority - Mechanisms associated with international development and climate finance institutions, for example the Inspection Panel of the World Bank and the Green Climate Fund's Independent Redress Mechanism and Independent Integrity Unit - Sectoral and multi-stakeholder grievance mechanisms that address breaches in commonly agreed standards, for example under the Roundtable on Sustainable Palm Oil

-- 1 When a citizen or community wishes to file a grievance, it can be a complex and unwieldy process - 2 identifying which of a multiplicity of mechanisms is the appropriate channel to approach with their - 3 concern.
+When a citizen or community wishes to file a grievance, it can be a complex and unwieldy process identifying which of a multiplicity of mechanisms is the appropriate channel to approach with their concern.

-- 4 Effective national grievance redress mechanisms should be able to address a broad scope of concerns at - 5 the point of initial receipt and processing.
-In the case where grievances received fall outside the remit of - 6 the grievance redress mechanism, an effective referral system should be in place to ensure follow up is - 7 achieved via the appropriate channels or institutions.
-The onus should be on the grievance redress - 8 mechanism, not the complainant, to ensure the best avenue for redress. - 9 Ensure that grievance redress mechanisms align with and are in conformity with the existing legal and - 10 institutional frameworks established in the given country.
+Effective national grievance redress mechanisms should be able to address a broad scope of concerns at the point of initial receipt and processing.
+In the case where grievances received fall outside the remit of the grievance redress mechanism, an effective referral system should be in place to ensure follow up is achieved via the appropriate channels or institutions.
+The onus should be on the grievance redress mechanism, not the complainant, to ensure the best avenue for redress.

+Ensure that grievance redress mechanisms align with and are in conformity with the existing legal and institutional frameworks established in the given country.